Runtime Context

 Via API

-Include context in your API requests:
+Include context in your POST /npc/interact request body:

 {